How to Prepare to Find a Job in Industry

 - Professional Associations

 How do you generate names of industrial mathematicians?
 Talk to your professors.
 They may know someone who works in industry or who consults to industry.
 Contact them for a consult interview.
 Use your network.
 Talk to everybody you know.
 Professional associations are helpful here.
-The Combined Membership List is an excellent resource.
+The AMS Member Directory is an excellent resource.